[GUEST POST] Successfully Manage Your Event Attendee List: 6 Components

 If you want to learn more about the event attendees on your list before your next outreach effort, consider conducting prospect research.
-This process gathers data on your attendees’ wealth and philanthropic records, helping you as you structure your communications with different groups of supporters and determine the gifts you should ask for.
+As is explained in Double the Donation’s prospect research guide, this process gathers data on your constituent’s wealth and philanthropic records, helping you as you structure your communications with different groups of supporters and determine the gifts you should ask for.

-Your team can conduct prospect research on its own, with the help of specialized prospect research software from a provider such as DonorSearch, or by hiring a prospect research consultant to bring professional expertise to the process.
-You can use the resulting prospect research data to augment the existing information in your CRM as well as learn more about your newest supporters following your event.
+Your team can conduct prospect research on its own, or by hiring a prospect research consultant to bring professional expertise to the process.
+You can use the resulting prospect research and wealth screening data to bolster the existing information in your CRM as well as learn more about your newest supporters.

 Even before you conduct prospect research, however, you can begin the process of segmenting your event attendees based on their desired level of involvement within your event according to their registration preferences.